 Best wishes.

-That said, I’m sure at some point you would have found another catalyst for getting into some form of stress techniques, and I just happened to be second, with your husband really the one that deserves the credit!
+I’m sure at some point you would have found another catalyst for getting into some form of stress-reduction techniques.

 Once again, thank you for taking the time to leave this comment and make my December.
 I hope the new well-rested you is a permanent and happy change.